bradymiller/bradymiller.github.io/todo/index.md

 ### STAT
 1. request donations for mu3
-2. Issues (patient portal report to mPDF and get working(Issue was created); fix patient portal session issue likely with the secure php setting)
+2. Issues (patient portal report to mPDF and get working(Issue was created))
 3. (note weird placement of whitelisting which will break all dicom stuff if it's turned on)
-4. remove agpl
+4. remove agpl (1 of 3 done)
 5. snomed rf2

 ### Expedited